Dodge Viper Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Dodge Viper are $1,624 annually for full coverage.
-Comprehensive costs on average $348 each year, collision costs $654, and liability insurance is estimated at $464.
-A liability-only policy costs approximately $514 a year, with high-risk insurance costing around $3,532.
-16-year-old drivers cost the most to insure at $6,022 a year or more.
+U.S. average auto insurance rates for a Dodge Viper are $1,624 annually including full coverage.
+Comprehensive insurance costs on average $348 each year, collision insurance costs $654, and liability coverage is estimated at $464.
+Liability-only coverage costs approximately $514 a year, and high-risk coverage costs $3,532 or more.
+Teens pay the highest rates at up to $6,022 a year.

 Average premium for full coverage: $1,624

-Rate estimates include $500 physical damage insurance deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all states and Viper models.
+Rate estimates include $500 deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 U.S. states and Viper models.

-For a driver in their 40's, Dodge Viper insurance rates go from as cheap as $514 for your basic liability-only policy to a high rate of $3,532 for a driver required to buy high-risk insurance.
+For the average 40-year-old driver, Dodge Viper insurance prices range from as cheap as $514 for a discount liability-only rate to a high rate of $3,532 for a policy for a high-risk driver.

-Living in a larger city has a significant impact on car insurance rates.
-Rural areas are shown to have fewer accident claims than congested cities.
+Living in a larger city has a large influence on car insurance rates.
+Rural areas have fewer comprehensive and collision claims than cities with more traffic congestion.
+The graphic below illustrates the difference location can make on car insurance rates.

-The examples above show why all drivers should get quotes based on a specific location and their own personal driving habits, rather than relying on rate averages.
+The ranges above highlight why all drivers should get quotes based on a specific location and their own personal driving habits, rather than using averaged prices.

 Use the form below to get customized rates for your location.